 In 12, Corso Garibaldi you can get organic burgers at Baobab (find on map)

-Then there is Via Palermo a road packed with interesting eateries (find on map)
+Then there is Via Palermo a road wit many interesting eateries (find on map)

 Panini Durini, 4, Piazza Gae Aulenti (find on map) super delicious sandwiches and coffee to-go, please note that it is situated below the square itself next to the Esselunga supermarket.